realm/realm-js/contrib/debugging-cpp.md

 ### Using a pre-built debug version of Hermes

-1. Download a pre-built version of Hermes for your React Native version – MongoDB employees can search Google Drive for "Hermes xcframework files"
+1. Download a pre-built version of Hermes for your React Native version from https://drive.google.com/drive/folders/1eJPNeBXNalVdve39A2WBGz6EYuFzoQZY?usp=sharing
 2. Unzip and move `hermes.xcframework` into the `ios/Pods/hermes-engine/destroot/Library/Frameworks/universal` directory of your React Native project (rename the existing one if you don't want to overwrite it)

 ## Other C++ debugging tricks